 Women requesting c-sections before 39 weeks, not based on medical necessity but for convenience, need to understand that babies born prematurely are at risk for a broad spectrum of health problems.

 Part of the problem is the medical community still believes that once a woman who has had a C-section must have one for all subsequent births.

 There is a very small chance that the woman who has had a C-section could rupture her uterus.
 Even the American college of Obstetrics and Gynecology now suggests that hospitals consider VBACS or vaginal births for C-section mothers.
 Those hospitals need to be equipped to respond to any emergencies associated with the VBAC.
 Because of the requirements for emergency equipment and that a physician be available immediately, about 28 percent of U.S. hospitals did not allow VBACs in 2009, reports Public Citizen.

 So how to lower the rate of unnecessary C-sections?
 Raise the rate of VBACs for one.
 Dr. Sidney Wolfe, who directs the Public Citizen Health Research Group also suggests that women use licensed midwives instead of an obstetrician, some of whom deliver in hospitals or in homes.
 A midwife is much less likely to suggest a C-section.

 A midwife is also less likely to induce labor or perform an episiotomy or a surgical tear.
 When doctors can partner with midwifes and families the best outcome is possible says Wolfe.
 He also suggests a birth coach or doula could be used who is also less likely to suggest a C-section.

-The bottom line is to make sure you discuss with your doctor about your preference to avoid an unnecessary cesarean sections before you are in the labor and delivery room.
+The bottom line is to make sure you discuss with your doctor about your preference to avoid an unnecessary cesarean section before you are in the labor and delivery room.

-If you have been the victim of an unnecessary cesarean section in Florida, please Contact a Jacksonville medical malpractice lawyer at Farah & Farah today to discuss your case.
+If you have been the victim of an unnecessary cesarean section in Florida, please Contact a Jacksonville unnecessary c-section lawyer at Farah & Farah today to discuss your case.